MarketPeak (PEAK) Price Hits $0.24

 According to CryptoCompare, “PEAKDEFI is a one-stop solution for taking control of decentralized finances.
 Native, in-wallet App for DeFi solutions for everyone. “

-It is usually not presently possible to buy alternative cryptocurrencies such as MarketPeak directly using US dollars.
-Investors seeking to acquire MarketPeak should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy MarketPeak using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as MarketPeak directly using US dollars.
+Investors seeking to trade MarketPeak should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase MarketPeak using one of the exchanges listed above.

 Receive News & Updates for MarketPeak Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MarketPeak and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.